Ferrall Residency Week 1

 This is honestly where I begin to make a choreography from.

-And allowed rehearsals to have an importance.
+And allowed rehearsals to have this feeling of importance.
 My way of stepping towards a better experience online and offline.
-I believe we need spaces that build the physical skills we need to create a better world.
+I believe we need spaces that build the physical skills we need to create a better world with our very limited time and unstable future.

 What do I need to do to keep your attention?